balaam/slate/source/includes/_renderer.md

 Draw a string of text to the screen using the current options set for the renderer.
 By default text is draw aligned from the top, left.

-`nil Renderer.DrawText2d(Renderer renderer, Vector pos, string text, Vector color, float width)`
+`nil Renderer.DrawText2d(Renderer renderer, Vector pos, string text, Vector color, number width)`

 Parameter |  Type | Description | Optional
 --------- | ------- | ---- | ----